-The rate of shingles presentations to sentinel GPs increased above the baseline level in the past week and there were no chickenpox presentations (Figure 12).
+The rate of shingles presentations to sentinel GPs increased in past week and remained above the baseline level.
+There were no chickenpox presentations to sentinel GPs in the past four weeks (Figure 12).

 Figure 12.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA in the last eight weeks